KZTV: Vann Kennedy ownership

 In 1993, Kennedy and his counterparts at KIII and KRIS led a months-long dispute with cable systems in the market over retransmission consent payments for their signals, known locally as the "cable wars".
 The cable providers were not willing to pay a per-subscriber fee for the stations' programming: Kennedy told The New York Times, "To borrow from Ross Perot, that great sucking sound you hear is money being sucked out of this area and sent to Denver", in reference to the headquarters of Tele-Communications Inc., and characterized the dispute as an intellectual property matter.
-The dispute lasted six weeks and was the longest of its type after the introduction of retransmission consent; in addition, the Department of Justice brought an antitrust lawsuit against the affiliates, which was settled.
+The dispute lasted six weeks and was the longest of its type after the introduction of retransmission consent; in addition, the Department of Justice brought an antitrust lawsuit against the stations, which was settled.

 Eagle Creek ownership and rebuild

 In February 2001, Vann Kennedy—at the age of 95—put his media properties up for sale, citing his advancing age and his wife Mary's recent heart attacks.
 Mary Kennedy died in December 2001.
 In January 2002, Michigan-based Eagle Creek Broadcasting purchased KZTV, KSIX, and KVTV for $11.5 million.
 The three-investor consortium included Jim Withers, a partner in local radio station owner Pacific Broadcasting, and Brian Brady, who was president of Northwest Broadcasting.
 Eagle Creek immediately sold KSIX to Pacific Broadcasting; it had not planned to keep the radio station.

 Eagle Creek conducted a top-to-bottom overhaul of KZTV's news department.
 Furley delivered his final newscast on May 31, 2002, ending a 45-year career with the station.
 The relaunched CBS 10 News debuted on October 21, 2002, after a $2 million investment in new equipment and a new news set which featured two levels and a revolving desk.
 It was the station's first set overhaul since moving into the Artesian Street facility.
-Ratings did not rise: in the February 2003 Nielsen sweeps, KZTV attracted 5% of the 10 p.m. news audience compared to the market leaders, KRIS and KIII, which had 35 and 31 percent.
-In 2005, the station changed its brand again to Action 10 News, though it remained a distant third.
+Ratings did not rise: in the February 2003 Nielsen sweeps, KZTV attracted 5% of the 10 p.m. news audience compared to the market leaders, KRIS and KIII, which had 35 and 31 percent respectively.
+In 2005, the station changed its branding again to Action 10 News, though it remained a distant third.